LucasNolasco/pointcloud_to_laserscan/README.md

-# ROS 2 pointcloud <-> laserscan converters
+# ROS pointcloud <-> laserscan converters

 Fork from [ros-perception/pointcloud_to_laserscan](https://github.com/ros-perception/pointcloud_to_laserscan).
-This fork adds a feature for correcting the pointcloud height based on IMU data, which allows undesired points to be discarded even if the robot inclinated.
+This fork adds a feature for correcting the pointcloud height based on IMU data, which allows undesired points to be discarded even if the robot is inclinated.
 This package provides components to convert `sensor_msgs/PointCloud2` messages to `sensor_msgs/LaserScan` messages and back.

 ## pointcloud\_to\_laserscan::PointCloudToLaserScanNode